danish-abdulfata/UrbClimUGdissert/README.md

 ## Repository Structure

 ```
 ├── README.md                # this file
 ├── todolist.md              # constantly updated list and notes of pending and current work
 ├── codingnotes.md           # random bits of code and notes running the model itself
 ├── docs                     # document folder
+├── overleaf-dissertation    # Overleaf writing project of the dissertation as subtree
 ├── supy-lcz-global          # git subtree repo of supy-lcz-global, commit version: 3d76b61c351af074dee99e515d1cb8524d028bb0, as of 15:50 28.10.2024
 │	└── data                 # not available in GitHub, see ./supy-lcz-global/data_folder_info.md
 └── tutorial                 # preliminary excercises involving UMEP and qGIS

 ```